decentralized-cloud/RFC/getting-started/README.md

 ## Introducing Decentralized/Edge Cloud

-Decentralized/Edge Cloud is a decentralized edge computing/storage platform powered by the people on the Internet who are willing to rent their availale computing power and storage.
+Decentralized/Edge Cloud is a decentralized edge computing/storage platform powered by the people on the Internet who are willing to rent their available computing power and storage.
 It aims to make developing edge software just like developing for the cloud.
 Distributed IoT applications let you put your code at the edge and keep data anywhere you want.
 Decentralized/Edge Cloud enables you to use cheaper resources instead of dedicating hardware to run the same services and applications on the edge.